bgoldman/todo-backend-restify/api-blueprint.md

 ### Create a Todo [POST]

-The `completed` attribute will always be set as `false` for new Todo items.
+The `completed` field will always be set as `false` for new Todo objects.

 **Body Parameters**